Risk assessment is an important part of planning and carrying out your project in Ny-Ålesund.

 Institutions and individuals are strongly encouraged to share information concerning safety, including the location of crevasses, polar bear sightings and avalanche dangers.
 Information should be posted on the whiteboard in the Kings Bay Service building.

 Kings Bay’s power station watchman is on duty 24/7.
 Please contact the watchman if you see a polar bear inside Ny-Ålesund, or close to Ny-Ålesund, if you detect a fire, water leakage, etc, or in case of accidents.
-The Watchman’s phone is (9).
+The Watchman’s phone number is (9).

 Weapons and polar bears